Stargate Project (U.S. Army unit)

-Stargate Project was a secret U.S. Army unit established in 1978 at Fort Meade, Maryland, by the Defense Intelligence Agency (DIA) and SRI International (a California contractor) to investigate the potential for psychic phenomena in military and domestic intelligence applications.
-The Project, and its precursors and sister projects, originally went by various code names'Gondola Wish', 'Stargate', 'Grill Flame', 'Center Lane', 'Project CF', 'Sun Streak', 'Scanate' until 1991 when they were consolidated and rechristened as "Stargate Project".
+Stargate Project was a secret U.S. Army unit established in 1977 at Fort Meade, Maryland, by the Defense Intelligence Agency (DIA) and the Stanford Research Institute (a California contractor), to investigate the potential for psychic phenomena in military and domestic intelligence applications.
+The project, and its precursors and sister projects, originally went by various code names – based on the relevant agencies operating the program.
+"Gondola Wish", "Stargate", "GRILL FLAME" (INSCOM), "CENTER LANE" (DIA), "Project CF", "SUN STREAK" (CIA), and "SCANATE" (CIA) – until 1991, when they were consolidated and renamed as the "Stargate Project".

-Stargate Project's work primarily involved remote viewing, the purported ability to psychically "see" events, sites, or information from a great distance.
+The Stargate Project's work primarily involved remote viewing, the purported ability to psychically "see" events, sites, or information from a great distance.
 The project was overseen until 1987 by Lt.
-Frederick Holmes "Skip" Atwater, an aide and "psychic headhunter" to Maj.
+Frederick Holmes "Skip" Atwater (born 1947), an aide and "psychic headhunter" to Maj.
 Gen. Albert Stubblebine, and later president of the Monroe Institute.
-The unit was small scale, comprising about 15 to 20 individuals, and was run out of "an old, leaky wooden barracks".
+The unit was small-scale, comprising about 15 to 20 individuals, and was run out of "an old, leaky wooden barracks".

-The Stargate Project was terminated and declassified in 1995 after a CIA report concluded that it was never useful in any intelligence operation.
-Information provided by the program was vague and included irrelevant and erroneous data, and there were suspicions of inter-judge reliability.
-The program was featured in the 2004 book and 2009 film, both titled The Men Who Stare at Goats, although neither mentions it by name.
+The Stargate Project was terminated and declassified in 1995 after a CIA-commissioned review claimed that it was never useful in any intelligence operation.
+Although statistically significant effects were observed in laboratory experiments, the reviewers were uncertain whether this was the result of errors, and the information provided by the program was vague and included irrelevant and erroneous data.
+The program was featured in the 2004 book and 2009 film The Men Who Stare at Goats, although neither mentions it by name.

 Background

-Information in the United States on psychic research in some foreign countries was poorly detailed, based mostly on rumor or innuendo from second-hand or tertiary reporting, attributed to both reliable and unreliable disinformation sources from the Soviet Union.

-The CIA and DIA decided they should investigate and know as much about it as possible.
-Various programs were approved yearly and re-funded accordingly.
-Reviews were made semi-annually at the Senate and House select committee level.
-Work results were reviewed, and remote viewing was attempted with the results being kept secret from the "viewer".
-It was thought that if the viewer was shown they were incorrect it would damage the viewer's confidence and skill.
-This was standard operating procedure throughout the years of military and domestic remote viewing programs.
-Feedback to the remote viewer of any kind was rare; it was kept classified and secret.
+According to Joseph McMoneagle, the CIA and DIA reacted to reports that the Soviets were actively researching parapsychology by approving and funding their own research programs.
+McMoneagle wrote that reviews for these programs were made semi-annually at the Senate and House select committee level.
+According to McMoneagle, standard operating procedure for remote viewing was that the results were kept secret from the "viewer" so that failures would not damage the viewer's confidence and skill.

-Remote viewing attempts to sense unknown information about places or events.
-Normally it is performed to detect current events, but during military and domestic intelligence applications viewers claimed to sense things in the future, experiencing precognition.
+McMoneagle defines remote viewing as an attempt to sense unknown information about places or events, and said that it is normally performed to detect current events, but during military and domestic intelligence applications viewers claimed to sense things in the future, experiencing precognition.

 History

 1970s

-In 1970 United States intelligence sources believed that the Soviet Union was spending 60 million roubles annually on "psychotronic" research.
+In 1970, United States intelligence sources believed that the Soviet Union was spending 60 million roubles annually on "psychotronic" research.
 In response to claims that the Soviet program had produced results, the CIA initiated funding for a new program known as SCANATE ("scan by coordinate") in the same year.
 Remote viewing research began in 1972 at the Stanford Research Institute (SRI) in Menlo Park, California.
 Proponents (Russell Targ and Harold Puthoff) of the research said that a minimum accuracy rate of 65% required by the clients was often exceeded in the later experiments.